-- If you are prescribed an antiseptic mouth rinse (Chlorhexidine or Peridex) use it for a week.
+- If you are prescribed an antiseptic mouth rinse (Chlorhexidine or Peridex) use it for one week.

 - Start taking pain medications within 30 minutes after the procedure.
 It is important that food be eaten with the pain medication to prevent nausea.

-- Usually you should also take 400 mg Ibuprofen or 325 mg Tylenol every 6 hours in addition to your other pain medicine.
-Ask the AOFS team or your pharmacist if you should not be taking this in addition.
+- Take 400 mg Ibuprofen or 325 mg Tylenol every six hours in addition to your other pain medicine.
+Inquire with the AOFS team or your pharmacist if you should not be taking this.

-You should have soft diet (smoothies, eggs, well-cooked pasta) for 1-2 weeks or until your see the doctor.
+Your diet should consist of a soft food diet including smoothies, eggs, and well-cooked pasta for one to two weeks or until you see the doctor.

-- Bleeding – Put a gauze on the site and apply constant pressure for 30 minutes.
-Repeat 2 times if necessary.
+- Bleeding – Put a gauze pad on the site and apply constant pressure for 30 minutes.
+Repeat two times if necessary.

-- After 24 hours, begin warm salt water soaks after each meal and at bedtime.
-(1 teaspoon of salt to an 8 ounce glass of warm water.)
+- After 24 hours, begin warm salt water soaks after each meal and at bedtime. (one teaspoon of salt to an 8 ounce glass of warm water.)

 What About the Biopsy Specimen?